ricardoom/dominotrono/content/portfolio/nypl.md

 projectClients: ['Internal Stake Holders at NYPL']
 projectCredits: ['NYPL Digital Team', 'Jinu Yang (Second Story)']
 projectDate: '2015-2018'
-projectDesc: 'I was hired on as the lead in-house designer to oversee the visual and interface design efforts for the New York Public Library I held this position for over 2 years.'
+projectDesc: 'In 2015 I was hired to be the in-house designer for the New York Public Library.
+My primary responsibility was to oversee the visual and interface design efforts for the New York Public Library.'
 ---

 ## Project Details: